 Non-EU students are allowed to work part-time up to 120 days or 240 half-days yearly in order to support themselves.
 Typical student wages range from 10 to 15 Euros an hour.

 International students who graduate from a German university enjoy great job opportunities.
 Foreign students are allowed to stay for a year after graduation, in the event of looking for a job.
-Germany offer long-term work opportunities for successful students.
+Germany offer long-term work opportunities for graduates.

-Enjoy Oktoberfest, eat a tasty Würst sausage in Frankfurt or watch a Bayern soccer game.
-You can also travel to surrounding countries via train, bus or low-cost airlines.
+Enjoy Oktoberfest, eat a tasty Würst sausage in Frankfurt or watch your favorite football team playing.
+You can also travel to surrounding Europe countries via train, bus or low-cost airlines.